amirofski/random-bitcoin-with-balance-check/README.md

-Generate Random bitcoin address with balance check instantly
+Generate Random bitcoin address and private key in hex with balance check instantly